 Much greater differences could be noticed for the second comparison, i.e. of different molecular clocks with the same calibration set (Table 6).
 For each calibration set, the LN model estimated on average from 13% to 20% older ages than the mean calculated for all the six chronograms.
 Quite old ages were also obtained for the IGR clock, from 6.5% to 13% greater than the global mean.
 The younger ages were produced by UCLNR, and they were about 18% smaller than the global mean.
 UGAM and CIR also provided younger ages but the results of TK02 depended on the calibration set.
 The pairwise comparison between the clocks is presented in Figure A21, and the differences in the estimated ages are statistically significant for the comparison of LN and UCLNR with the other five models (p < 6.5e-07), for the comparisons of UGAM-CIR (p = 0.041) and UGAM-IGR (p = 0.019).
 As expected from the global comparison, we found the biggest average pairwise difference in ages per node P between the LN and UCLNR clocks.
 The ages were on average 208 Myr, 273 Myr and 282 Myr older for LN than UCLNR for C1, C2 and C3 sets, respectively, which corresponds to the mean percentage pairwise difference per node P% 25%, 33% and 31%.

 Table 6.
+See on the next page.
 The average percentage difference from the global mean per node D calculated for the six molecular clocks assuming the same calibration set.
 The values should be compared in columns The values should be compared in rows.
 U –uncorrelated model, A – autocorrelated model.